Zedespook/advent-of-code-2024/README.md

 - Optimized solution by precomputing prices and changes for each buyer
 - Added progress indicator with estimated time remaining for long-running calculations
 - Used modulo arithmetic and bitwise XOR for efficient mixing and pruning operations

+### Day 23

+- Implemented graph analysis algorithms for network connectivity
+- Part 1 focused on finding triangles (3-cliques) containing specific nodes
+- Part 2 required finding the maximum clique in the network
+- Used adjacency lists with unordered_sets for efficient connection lookups
+- Optimized clique finding with incremental group expansion
+- Implemented efficient connectivity validation using count operations
+- Used sorting for consistent group comparison and password generation
+- Handled large datasets with proper iteration and group management

 ## Acknowledgments